open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-staking.md

 ### What is Staking?

 Staking in blockchain networks involves wallets locking tokens to support network security and functionality.
 Stakers earn additional tokens, making this crucial for Proof of Stake (PoS) and similar consensus mechanisms.
+For a deeper understanding, visit [blockchain consensus mechanisms](https://www.license-token.com/wiki/blockchain-consensus-mechanisms).

 ### Staking as an Investment Strategy